tripodsan/seek-bzip/README.md

 npm install seek-bzip
 ```

+This package uses
+[Typed Arrays](https://developer.mozilla.org/en-US/docs/JavaScript/Typed_arrays), which are present in node.js >= 0.5.5.

 ## Usage

 After compressing some example data into `example.bz2`, the following with recreate that original data and save it to `example`.